zonemaster/zonemaster/docs/public/specifications/test-zones/DNSSEC-TP/dnssec07.md

 * Zone: no-response-dnskey-1.dnssec07.xa.
   * ns1 does not respond on the DNSKEY query.
-    * Other queries normal responses.
+    * Other queries have normal responses.
   * Normal responses from ns2.

 ### UNEXP-RCODE-RESP-DNSKEY-1